 - Symbolic representation (language-based): Sometimes called the abstract stage, the last stage takes the images from the second stage and represents them using letters, numbers and symbols.

-The CPA also helps students visualize more difficult topics make them more accessible.
+The CPA also helps students visualize more difficult topics making them more accessible.
 Let’s take fractions as another example: ⅔ and 2/4, which is bigger?

-“When students understand how Math works, they will remember it much much better.”, Don Le, Co-CEO of Everest Education.
+“When students understand how Math works, they will remember it much better,” Don Le, Co-CEO of Everest Education.

-It is important to recognize that the CPA model is a gradual progression from tangible approach to visual to symbols, which gives them an idea of how and why math works.
-It is the way to inspire students to play an active role in figuring things out and let them feel the connection between math and their everyday life.
+It is important to recognize that the CPA model is a gradual progression from a tangible approach to visual symbols, which gives them an idea of how and why math works.
+It is a way to inspire students to play an active role in figuring things out and let them feel the connection between math and their everyday life.

-“At Everest Education, we are one of the first using Singapore Math system.
+“At Everest Education, we are one of the first to use the Singapore Math system.
 All of our Math classes are taught in English to ensure students are ready for an academic experience abroad.
 The Singapore Math system is based on the CPA method.
 And we really really like this method because it helps students understand why Math is the way it is.
-Why 2 +3 = 5, why we have Pythagorean theorem a^2 + b^2 = c^2.
-When students understand how Math works, they will remember it much much better.”, said Don Le, Co-CEO at Everest Education.
+Why 2 +3 = 5, why do we have the Pythagorean theorem a^2 + b^2 = c^2.
+When students understand how Math works, they will remember it much better,” said Don Le, Co-CEO at Everest Education.

 Regarding CPA, Miss Lan Nguyen, a Math teacher at Everest shared: “I experienced both methods and see that CPA is really powerful in helping children more abstract concepts in more fun, engaging and tangible way.
 My students here love Math because they can get the formulas by themselves and know the reason behind every single lesson.
 They don’t have to memorize the formulas, they create them.”

-We believe that CPA helps students to develop a deeper understanding of math that goes beyond simple calculation.
+We believe that CPA helps students develop a deeper understanding of math beyond simple calculation.
 It allows students to understand “why” math is the way that it is and not just “how.”